 Disclaimer: This post has affiliate links that can help me earn a small commission, at no extra cost to you.
 If you click through and purchase with these links, thank you in advance for the extra support.💖😊

-Here are the Squares you Need to Visit in Turin
+The 5 Squares You Need to Visit When in Turin

-Welcome to the most famous square in Turin, Piazza San Carlo.
+Welcome to the most famous and beloved square in Turin, Piazza San Carlo!

 Not only is this Turin’s most famous piazza, but also one of the most beloved amongst the locals.

-This is the perfect spot to stroll around, enjoy some drinks, and even start a 20-minute walk that brings you to Monte dei Cappuccini!
-Monte dei Cappuccini is a viewpoint that offers the iconic views you see in the picture above.
+This is the perfect spot to stroll around, enjoy some drinks, and even start a 20-minute walk that brings you to Monte dei Cappuccini – the viewpoint that offers the iconic views over Turin (pictured above).

 On your walk you’ll cross the Ponte Vittorio Emanuele I, a bridge that crosses the Po river and offers beautiful views.